teamprof/unihiker-picoclaw/README.md

-# Title
-AI agent running on UNIHIKER M10
+# AI agent running on UNIHIKER M10

 # Introduction
 Running an AI agent on a single-board computer (SBC) offers significant advantages over a traditional PC.
 SBCs are compact, energy-efficient, and cost-effective, making them ideal for edge deployments where space and power are limited.
 With GPIO and hardware interfaces, SBCs integrate seamlessly into IoT ecosystems, allowing direct control of sensors and actuators.